temach/k8s-training/README.md

 * Connection #0 to host localhost left intact
 ```

+# Nginx behaiviour

 All is per requirements, unfortunatelly there are still some problems left:

 - can not specify /index.html as Exact path in nginx, because of strict-validate-path-type check, see: https://devops.stackexchange.com/questions/19915/ingress-failing-due-to-error-path-cannot-be-used-with-pathtype-prefix

-- because of that, requesting /index.xxxxx also works correctly
+- because of that, requesting /index.xxxxx is unexpectedly valid

-- /homepage is matched in Prefix manner, so requesting /hostnamexxxxxx also works correctly
+- /homepage is matched in Prefix manner, so requesting /hostnamexxxxxx is also unexpectedly valid

 This behaviour is specific to nginx ingress controller.